b3at1/eviluwu/README.md

 The execution flow involves four main components chaining together to hide execution and persistence.

+## Usage

+1. run the starter.ps1 (doesn't have to be ps1, it's a one-liner!)
+2. timuwue to watch the wouwurld burn!
 ### 1. `starter.ps1`
 This is the entry point.
 It contains the initial logic to bootstrap the process.
 - It locates and executes the Windows Script Component (`.wsc`) remotely.